Everybody is welcome to join us for any of our services, even if you are just curious!

 The usual pattern of services is:

-We are currently streaming the service over Facebook as well as welcoming people into the cchurch building.
+We are currently streaming the services over Facebook as well as welcoming people into the cchurch building.
 Please wear a mask if you intend to come in person, as per government guidelines.

 Please note: the following events and services are currently suspended due to the Corona Virus pandemic.
 Please check back for updates.